nitin42/Animated-Timeline/docs/Spring.md

 **`exceeded()`**

-Determines whether the spring exceeded the input value passed to `setValue`.
+Returns true or false.
+It determines whether the spring exceeded the input value passed to `setValue` or not.

 **`state()`**